bibleexchange/courses/_church-history/en/700_postmodern-church/postmodern-church.md

 # Seven: The Postmodern Church (AD c.
-1950–PRESENT)
+1950–Present)

 From the 1950's till the present time

-## The church is run by the ballot box.
+## The church is run by the ballot box

 Laodicea means rule by the people.
 Many of the churches today are run by the people.
 The name of this period describes the government of this period.
 The church is no longer being led by God instead they are running things themselves and doing things their own way.